Jobs Tutorial

 Screenshot - Job Table

-Note that apart from the API response properties type, heading and details, an additional field parent_id was added.
-This contains the value of the placeholder (campaign_id) for the particular request.
-So to join the two tables together in SQL, you would use the join condition:
+Note that apart from the API response properties type, heading, and details, an additional field, parent_id, was added.
+It contains the value of the placeholder (campaign_id) for the particular request.
+So, to join the two tables together in SQL, you would use the join condition:

 campaigns.id=campaigns__campaign_id__send-checklist.parent_id

-You have to remember to what table the parent_id column refers though.
+However, you have to remember what table the parent_id column refers to.

 Multiple Jobs